Signed Barcodes for Multi-Parameter Persistence via Rank Decompositions and Rank-Exact Resolutions: Application to multi-parameter persistence

 Note that the restriction of a minimal decomposition may not be minimal, as different rectangles in $\Rec$ and $\Sec$ may restrict to the same 1-d interval---see Figure~\ref{fig:line_restriction} for an illustration.
 However, by Corollary~\ref{cor:min-decomp_exists_unique}, the minimal rank decomposition $(\Rec^*, \Sec^*)$ of $\Rk \Mod_{|\line}$ is easily obtained by removing all the common elements in ${\Rec}_{|\line}$ and ${\Sec}_{|\line}$.
 Furthermore, as illustrated in Figure~\ref{fig:line_restriction} and formalized in the following result, $(\Rec^*, \Sec^*)$ actually coincides with the persistence barcode of the one-parameter module $\Mod|_\ell$.

-\begin{corollary} Every pfd persistence module $\Mod$ indexed over the real line admits a unique minimal rank decomposition $(\Rec, \Sec)$, given by $\Rec=\dgm \Mod$, the persistence barcode of~$\Mod$, and $\Sec=\emptyset$. \end{corollary} \begin{proof} Follows from the structure theorem for pfd one-parameter persistence modules~\cite{Crawley-Boevey2012}, combined with our Corollary~\ref{cor:min-decomp_exists_unique}. \end{proof}
+\begin{corollary} \revisedversion{For every} pfd persistence module $\Mod$ indexed over the real line, \revisedversion{the usual rank invariant~$\Rk \Mod$} admits a unique minimal rank decomposition $(\Rec, \Sec)$ \revisedversion{over all intervals of~$\R$}, given by $\Rec=\dgm \Mod$, the persistence barcode of~$\Mod$, and $\Sec=\emptyset$. \end{corollary} \begin{proof} \revisedversion{Call $\Int$ the collection of all closed intervals of~$\R$, and note that $\widehat{\Int}$ as defined in~(\ref{eq:hatInt}) is then the collection of all intervals of~$\R$.
+The structure theorem for pfd one-parameter persistence modules~\cite{Crawley-Boevey2012}, combined with the fact that the usual rank invariant is additive on finite direct sums, implies that $(\dgm \Mod, \emptyset)$ is a rank decomposition of~$\Rk \Mod=\Rk_\Int \Mod$ over~$\widehat{\Int}$.
+This decomposition is minimal and Theorem~\ref{thm:uniqueness} implies its uniqueness. } \end{proof}